bhatia4/gpg-encryption-steps/README.md

 <b>Step 5</b>: Exporting keys.
 As suggested above, you should export your public keys and its recommended you share it with those who wish to send you encrypted messages.
 You should NOT share your private key, unless you wish to decrypt your data at maybe another system or GPG location.
 More on that below as well.

 Use below commands to export your public key and review it (arguments "--armor" to create ASCII armored output & "--export [ names ]" to export all keys from keyrings (default keyrings and those registered via option --keyring), or if at least one name is given, those of the given name to).
 When calling export command, provide your user ID, which you specified in previous steps.
 User ID can be partial or in the exact form stated above.
-If partial then must uniquely identify the resp. user or gpg will return "gpg: WARNING: nothing exported" error.
+If partial, then must uniquely identify the resp. user or gpg will return "gpg: WARNING: nothing exported" error.
 <pre>
   gpg --armor --export "Kenny" > kenny_pubKey.gpg
   cat kenny_pubKey.gpg